 General Agriculture degrees in the Great Lakes area cost between $80,651 to $168,722 subject to financial aid and use of in-state tuition.
 For reference, the countrywide average price of a General Agriculture degree is $124,503.

 Find out just what the greatest General Agriculture colleges in the Great Lakes region are by browsing the following list.

 The rankings below feature the top Agriculture & Agriculture Operations colleges in the Great Lakes region for General Agriculture students.
 Read the full ranking methodology to learn the way we selected the colleges that appear on this list.

 Any student pursuing a degree in General Agriculture has to check out Illinois State University.
-Graduates of the agriculture program make around $37,709 in the first five years of working and $69,463 after their first five years of working.
+Agriculture majors from Illinois State University earn a boost of approximately 9.0% above the typical income of general agriculture graduates.
 This school is among the largest schools in Illinois.

 Southern Illinois University Carbondale is a great option for students pursuing a General Agriculture degree.
 In addition to its bachelor's programs, Southern Illinois University Carbondale offers graduate degrees in Agriculture.
 Positioned in Carbondale, Illinois, this university is a good choice for learners who thrive in a city atmosphere.

 Roughly 86.1% of the educators at this school are full-time and have regular office hours, so they will be more available to help.
 Worried that you won't be able to afford Southern Illinois University Carbondale?
 Don’t let that prevent you from applying because 76.0% of students get financial help.
 Videos from SIUC could be a great way to get more information about the university.